-The Flavasum Trust is proud to have financially supported the production of this remarkable short film by Mark One, a BAFTA award winner.
-It has been made specifically for use in schools and other venues to engage young people in discussions about knife and gun crime.
+The Flavasum Trust financially supported the production of this remarkable short film by Mark One, a BAFTA award winner.
+It was made specifically for use in schools and other venues to engage young people in discussions about knife and gun crime.

-Mark funded the film largely at his own expense because his family, too, has been affected by knife crime.
+Mark funded the film largely at his own expense because his family, too, was affected by knife crime.
 It also received funding from the Robert Levy Foundation, another anti-knife charity, and much support from professionals in the film and television industry.
-Its first screening was provided free of charge by The Hospital Club in Covent Garden (pictured) and it was shown several times elsewhere during post-production.
+Its first screening was at The Hospital Club in Covent Garden and later at the SoHo Club, where Tom’s mother was interviewed.

-The final step has been the development of an education pack, which includes a DVD of the film, how and why it was made, and structured workshops that have been piloted with great success in schools.
+The final step was the development of an education pack, which included a DVD of the film, how and why it was made, and structured workshops that were piloted with great success in schools.